pineunity/apmec/doc/source/contributor/event_logging.rst

 --------

-OpenStack Tacker supports capturing resource event information when the tacker resources undergo  create, update, delete, scale and monitor operations.
+OpenStack Tacker supports capturing resource event information when the apmec resources undergo  create, update, delete, scale and monitor operations.
 This information becomes useful to an admin for audit purposes.

 Tacker Resources supporting Events